 Be sure to check the database for several mentions, sometimes the whole database needs to be checked, and only necessary data tables should be imported back to the new database.

-After all scans turn negative, it’s time to host back new website.
-Either delete or archive all files with cryptic name like _infected-2017may-archive.zip and put up the new files and database.
+Once scans turn negative, it’s time to host back new website.
+Either delete or archive all files with a cryptic name like _infected-2017may-archive.zip and put up the new files and database.
 Be sure to check Google and resubmit site for the spider – some spam links may be present for months to come, there are no quick ways to get rid of that.